Banco de Valencia: History

 In November 2011, the bank was taken over by the Spanish government, after the bank failed to meet adequate Tier 1 capital ratios.

 On June 27, 2012, the FROB injected €998 million into Banco de Valencia as capital, acquiring 90.89% of the bank's shares.

 On November 27, 2012, the FROB announced a €4.5 billion capital injection into Banco de Valencia and transferred the bank to CaixaBank for a symbolic price of one euro.
 The FROB provided a protection scheme covering 72.5% of losses from a specific asset portfolio for 10 years.
 Assets were also moved to the "bad bank," and hybrid capital holders faced losses.

 On February 28, 2013, CaixaBank finalized the acquisition of 98.9% of Banco de Valencia after regulatory approval.
 The asset protection scheme became effective, covering 72.5% of losses from SMEs and guarantees.

 In July 2013, Banco de Valencia was fully integrated into CaixaBank, with the brand retained in Valencia and Castellón offices.

+In June 2015, Santiago Pedraz summoned former Socialist minister Antonio Asunción and former Valencian Union leader Társilo Piles as defendants for the sale of the Acuigroup Maremar fish farm to the financial institution.

+In July 2015, National Court Judge Juan Pablo González released José Luis Olivas with precautionary measures and sent Aurelio Izquierdo, former CEO of Bancaja and former president of Banco de Valencia, to prison; José Cortina, former deputy CEO of the bank; as well as two businessmen after charging them with corruption offenses for the loans that Bancaja and Banco de Valencia granted to finance real estate investments in the Caribbean.